 - Press half of the dough mixture into a greased or parchment lined 9×13-inch pan.

 - Gently pour caramel over bottom crust.
 Sprinkle chocolate chips and pecans over caramel.

 - Break remaining dough into small bits and sprinkle over the top of the goodies to make an even layer.

 - Bake 20 additional minutes.

-- Chill one hour before cutting into bars.
+- Chill at least one hour before cutting into bars.